p-rit/pytorch-Scholarship-challenge/README.md

 # pytorch-Scholarship-challenge
-contains exercise solution of lesson 2( introduction to neural network) and their explanation
+contains exercise solution  and their explanation